How Hormones Affect Breast CancerFact Sheet

-Studies show that current or recent use of birth control pills (oral contraceptives) slightly increases the risk of breast cancer [186-189].
+Studies show that current or recent use of birth control pills (oral contraceptives) slightly increases the risk of breast cancer [11,31-34].

 In most studies on this topic, women were taking older, higher-dose forms of the pill.

-Some types of birth control pills lower the number of periods a woman has during a year.
+One area still under study is how today's lower-dose pills affect breast cancer risk.
+Some types of newer birth control pills lower the number of periods a woman has during a year.
 Others contain progestin, but no estrogen (often called “mini-pills”).
 At this time, there are too few data to comment on whether these pills affect breast cancer risk the same as other types of birth control pills.

-Like birth control pills, Depo Provera (an injected contraceptive) and the birth control patch contain hormones.
+Like birth control pills, Depo Provera (an injected contraceptive), the birth control patch and the vaginal ring contain hormones.
 Depo Provera contains progestin alone, while the birth control patch and the vaginal ring contain both estrogen and progestin.
-At this time, data on the potential link between these products and breast cancer risk are limited [193-196].
+At this time, data on the potential link between these products and breast cancer risk are limited [38-41].

 Talk to your health care provider about the pros and cons of Depo Provera or other types of birth control containing hormones before using them.